Diana Amft: Biography

 Diana Amft was born in Gütersloh.
 Her father was a janitor.
-She grew up in Herzebrock-Clarholz and one of her after school jobs was in a video library.
+She grew up in Herzebrock-Clarholz and one of her after-school jobs was in a video library.
 She completed her vocational training as a legal administrator at the Rheda-Wiedenbrück district court.
-She took singing lessons in Bielefeld and unsuccessfully applied to study at the Folkwang Hochschule in Essen.
+She took singing-lessons in Bielefeld and unsuccessfully applied to study at the Folkwang Hochschule in Essen.

-She was accepted at the Schauspielschule Zerboni in Munich when she was twenty years old, and, following appearances in theatre, she was cast for her first roles on television in 1999.
+She was accepted at the Schauspielschule Zerboni in Munich when she was twenty years old, and, following appearances in theater, she was cast for her first roles on television in 1999.